 Do you love solving problems and being creative?
-Or perhaps you just keep coming up with great ideas but don’t know what to do with them?
+Or maybe you keep coming up with great ideas?

-If that’s the case, studying design and technology could be for you!
-And it can open you up to a lot of career choices...
+If that’s the case, studying design and technology could be for you.
+The subject can open you up to a lot of career choices...

 What is design and technology?